awaescher/homebridge-eltako-minisafe2/README.md

 This plugin adds the devices from your [Eltako MiniSafe2](https://www.eltako.com/en/product/professional-smart-home-en/controllers-and-gateways-enocean-zigbee-knx-dali-mqtt-and-much-more/minisafe2/) to Apple HomeKit.

+> If you like this plugin, please leave a star ⭐

 ![GFA5 and HomeKit app](docs/Header.png)
 Image by [R Architecture on Unsplash](https://unsplash.com/de/fotos/brauner-holzsitz-neben-weissem-holztisch-TRCJ-87Yoh0)